aabeling/make-it-short/README.md

 # Motivation

-You probably know this situation: you sit in a meeting discussing some points and someone just don't comes to an end and the moderator is not able (or too polite) to interrupt.
+You probably know this situation: you sit in a meeting, discussing some points and someone just don't come to an end and the moderator is not able (or too polite) to interrupt.
 Now this extension comes to help by showing a timer for the speaking time.